BED BUGS PEST CONTROL

 It can be difficult to tell bed bug bites from other types of insect bites such as horse-fly or mosquito bites, but a telltale sign is where they cluster (in a straight line) and where they're found on the body (legs and ankles).

-Do I need a professional bed bug control?
+Do I need a professional bed bug pest control?

 Bed bugs are not a problem that will go away on its own or that you can eradicate by yourself.
 If you suspect a bed bug infestation, call us immediately for a profissional bed bugs pest control.

 We believe that a joint effort between the property owner and the Bugwise Pest Control technician will provide a long-term, effective bed bug control system.